dedis/cothority/README.md

 ## License

-The software in this repository is made available under a dual-license scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE]() file for more details.
+The software in this repository is put under a dual-license scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE]() file for more details.
 If you intend to use the cothority code for commercial purposes, please [contact us]() to get a commercial license.

 ## Disclaimer